eeinhorn/Crails/README.markdown

+SHAMELESS CLONE OF A DIFFERENT COMPASS ANDROID APP.
+INSTEAD OF POINTING NORTH, THIS SHOULD POINT TO THE NEXT PLACE YOU SHOULD GO!

 Compass is a sample android application which implements trivial compass functionality.
 It was created just as a code snippet reuse in some of my projects.